tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 and that peer can respond with say the first few keys, and the ranges to request from other peers.

-Additionally, per chink validation tends to come more naturally to the Lazy approach since it tends to use the existing structure of the tree (ie. keys or nodes) rather than state-sync specific chunks.
+Additionally, per chunk validation tends to come more naturally to the Lazy approach since it tends to use the existing structure of the tree (ie. keys or nodes) rather than state-sync specific chunks.
 Such a design for tendermint was originally tracked in